Greater Port Macquarie

 - in September

-- Festival of the Sun in December
+- in December

 On the mid NSW North Coast, Port Macquarie is four hours’ drive north of Sydney and six hours south of Brisbane.
 Trains stop daily at Kendall and Wauchope, or fly into Port Macquarie Airport.
 Accommodation options suit various budgets, from camping and caravanning to seaside resorts.